CartoDB/documentation/app/content/carto-user-manual/tutorials/locating-the-best-out-of-home-panels-based-on-human-mobility-data.md

     ![Map import pedestrian visitor data](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_pedestrian_visitors.png)

-6. Next, let's combine the two sources to create an quadint layer with all the information of interest.
+6. Next, let's combine the two sources to create a quadint layer with all the information of interest.
 Click on the 3 dots on the right of the first source we have created (the Area of Study source), selecting "Add SQL analysis".
 Select "Add columns from second source" and click on Continue.

    ![Map select UI analysis to merge two sources](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_merge_tables.png)

 7. On the left hand side of the analysis box, choose the two data sources and the column "geoid" as the key.
-On the right hand side keep "geoid" and "geom" as variables from the base source, and add "gender", "age", "income", "visitors" and "log_visitors" as the variables from the second source to add.
+On the right hand side, keep "geoid" and "geom" as variables from the base source, and add "gender", "age", "income", "visitors" and "log_visitors" as the variables from the second source to add.
 The configuration can be shown below.

     ![Map select config to merge two sources](/img/cloud-native-workspace/tutorials/tutorial16_map_ooh_coverage_merge_tables_config.png)